-On February 3, 2005, Alcan was repaid with the net proceeds from the issuance of \$1.4 billion of ten-year 71⁄2/4% old notes.
+On February 3, 2005, Alcan was repaid with the net proceeds from the issuance of \$1.4 billion of ten-year 71⁄2% old notes.
 Under the indenture that governs the old notes, we are subject to certain restrictive covenants applicable to incurring additional debt and providing additional guarantees, paying dividends beyond certain amounts and making other restricted payments, sales and transfers of assets, certain consolidations or mergers, and certain transactions with affiliates.
 We were in compliance with these covenants as of September 30, 2006.

 The indenture governing the old notes and the related registration rights agreement required us to file a registration statement for the notes and exchange the original, privately placed notes with registered notes.
 The registration statement was declared effective by the SEC on September 27, 2005.
 Under the indenture and the related registration rights agreement, we were required to complete the Exchange Offer for the Notes by November 11, 2005.
-We did not complete the Exchange Offer but adate.
-As a result, we began to accrue additional special interest at rate of 0.25% from November 11, 2005.
-The indenture and the registration rights agreement provide that the rate of additional special interest increases by 0.25% during each subsequent 90-day period until the Exchange Offer closes, with the maximum amount of additional special interest being 1.00% be required to exchange of the Notes to December 15, 2006.
+We did not complete the Exchange Offer by that date.
+As a result, we began to accrue additional special interest at a rate of 0.25% from November 11, 2005.
+The indenture and the registration rights agreement provide that the rate of additional special interest increases by 0.25% during each subsequent 90-day period until the Exchange Offer closes, with the maximum amount of additional special interest being 1.00% per year.
+On August 8, 2006, the rate of additional special interest increased to 1.00%.
+On December 14, 2006, we extended the offer to exchange the Notes to January 4, 2007.
 We will cease paying additional special interest once the Exchange Offer is completed.